gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-This section defines the new chunk types that will be used to validate the negotiation of the encryption engine selected for Encryption Chunk.  {{sctp-encryption-chunk-newchunk-EVALID}} illunstrates the new chunk type.
+This section defines the new chunk types that will be used to validate the negotiation of the encryption engine selected for Encryption Chunk.  {{sctp-encryption-chunk-newchunk-EVALID}} illustrates the new chunk type.

 ~~~~~~~~~~~ aasvg